conterra/mapapps-layout-bundle-starter/README.md

 # Layout-Bundle Starter

-This bundle helps your to get started on providing layout descriptions for other bundles.
+This bundle helps you to get started on providing layout descriptions for other bundles.

 ## How to use?
 1. Download the bundle from release section